Jarzka/stylefy/README.md

 **Other**

-If your UI library is not listed above, use the generic DOM module:
+If your UI library is not listed above, use the generic module:

 ```clj
 [stylefy/generic-dom "3.0.0"]